MolSSI-BSE/basis_set_exchange/_sources/project_doc.rst.txt

 In addition, opinions about basis set data and naming will be solicited from basis set authors and the developers of computational chemistry code.

+If you would like to help with this project, contact Benjamin Pritchard at bpp4@vt.edu